MicrosoftDX/MB-ForensicWatermark/MB-ForensicWatermark/readme.md

 10. **K8SJobAggregation**: Number of rendition to put on the first K8S job. for example on a 5 renditions video, if you use 4, 4 lower rendition will go in one K8S job and the highest resolution will go on a separate job.
 11. **gopsize**: GOP size
 12. **KeepWatermakedBlobs**: keep or not on intermediary blob storage the output MP4 after watermark process, default is false.
 Only use true for debugging activities.
+13. **K8SJobAggregationOnlyEmb**: (Optional) Default 1, For Embedded process only, it is the rendition JOB aggregation level.

 After you setup all Function configuration you have to create a **Host Key**.
 That key will use by Logic Apps process to call all functions, so you will use that Key on Logic App configuration.